valhuber/python-rules/README.md

 2. The **python-rules** logic engine handles sqlalchemy `before_flush` events on `Mapped Tables`
 3. Your logic is expressed as Python functions (see example below).
-Debug your logic with logs that show which rules execute, and breakpoints in formula/constraint/action rules expressed in Python

 Logic does not apply to updates outside sqlalchemy, or to sqlalchemy batch updates or unmapped sql updates.